Attempted assassination of Donald Trump in Florida: Investigation

 After being arrested as the potential suspect, Routh was charged with two offenses: possession of a firearm by a convicted felon and possession of a firearm with the serial number removed.
 Less than a day after the arrest, he was seen smiling and laughing with his lawyer.
 Footage of his arrest was released to the public.
 Routh was charged on September 24 with attempting to assassinate a presidential candidate, as well as assaulting a federal officer and possessing a firearm in furtherance of a crime of violence.
-On December 18, Routh was additionally charged with attempted felony murder after it was discovered that the traffic closure caused during Routh's initial arrest led to a traffic crash that injured a 6-year-old girl who was traveling with her family.

-Samuel and Lazaro Plata, two brothers who were former employees of Routh, contacted law enforcement on September 18, stating that Routh had dropped off a box containing a 12-page letter at their house in April 2024, several months before the incident.
+Lazaro and Samuel Plata, two brothers who were former employees of Routh, contacted law enforcement on September 18, stating that Routh had dropped off a box containing a 12-page letter at their house in April 2024, several months before the incident.
 The two opened the box after the incident.
 Improvised destructive device components, burner cellphones, and .50 caliber ammunition was recovered from the box.
+Earlier that same day, on September 18, Routh was transferred to Miami's Federal Detention Center.
 On September 23, 2024, the Department of Justice publicized the first page of the letter; it stated: